Winnipeg James Armstrong Richardson International Airport: Post-war

+In the early 2000s, CanJet and Jetsgo (both now-defunct) operated nonstop service from Winnipeg to Toronto Pearson International Airport.

 On December 10, 2006, the Minister of Transport, Lawrence Cannon, announced Winnipeg International Airport was to be renamed Winnipeg James Armstrong Richardson International Airport in honour of the influential businessman and pioneer of Canadian commercial aviation from Winnipeg.
+WestJet began seasonal flights to London's Gatwick Airport in May 2016.

 Facilities

-Main Terminal
+Main terminal

 Winnipeg's main airport terminal was designed by Argentine architect Cesar Pelli and Stantec.
 The terminal's design was inspired by the City of Winnipeg's distinctive landscape and the province of Manitoba's vast prairies and sky.
 It was the first airport terminal in Canada to be LEED-certified for its environmentally friendly concept, design, construction and operation.
 The terminal was constructed in two phases, with construction beginning in 2007 and ending on October 30, 2011, when it was officially opened to the public.
-Prior to the opening of the current main terminal building, a multi-level access road and four-level, 1,559 stall parkade were both opened in November 2006.
+Prior to the opening of the current main terminal building, a multi-level access road and four-level, 1,559-stall parkade were both opened in November 2006.
 All airlines serving Winnipeg International Airport operate at the main terminal building, with the exception of Perimeter Aviation.

-Air Canada operates a Maple Leaf Lounge located in the domestic/international departures area, and a "pay-in" lounge, operated by Plaza Premium Lounge (temporarily closed due to COVID-19), is also located in the domestic/international departures area.
+Air Canada operates a Maple Leaf Lounge located in the domestic/international departures area, and a "pay-in" lounge, operated by Plaza Premium Lounge, is also located in the domestic/international departures area.
 Free Wi-Fi is provided by the Winnipeg Airports Authority throughout the entire main terminal building.

+The airport offers United States border preclearance facilities.

-Perimeter Terminal
+Perimeter terminal

 Perimeter Aviation is a regional airline that operates its own small, exclusive terminal building at Winnipeg International Airport to facilitate its passenger, cargo and charter services.
 Perimeter Aviation does not use the main terminal building due to its varied operations to small remote communities throughout Northern Manitoba and Northwestern Ontario using small propeller aircraft, with which regular airport terminal services (jet bridge, catering, etc.) are unnecessary and can actually be a hindrance to day-to-day operations.

 The Perimeter Aviation terminal building is located 2.6 km south of the main terminal building.